vincent38/ron/readme.md

 # Ring over Network

-A small ring network simulator over a (more simulated) physical network.
+A small ring network simulator over a (even more simulated) physical network.
+Authors : Vincent AUBRIOT and Folajimi OLANIYAN

 ## Compile the project

 Use the ./compile.sh script to compile the application.

+## Clean the project

+Use the ./clean.sh script to clean the application.

 ## Run the project

+Use the following command: ./run_node.sh id [topology] [rabbitmq_server]

+The id parameter gives a physical identifier of your choice to the node.
+Please use a unique identifier between 0 and the number of nodes in the chosen topology.

+As of now, there is no id verification to check for duplicates.
+Please avoid giving the same identifier to two nodes, as this may cause problems regarding the routing of the messages.

+The topologies and the address of the RabbitMQ server may also be changed upon start.
+By default, the node loads a basic 5-node topology with few physical connections, and uses a local RabbitMQ server.

 A few topologies are provided on the data folder.
 You can use them to test the application.

-A script that runs the full project will be provided soon.
-For now, please run the command lines in run_node and adapt them to change the configuration file and/or the physical id for the node you are launching.